crystaldb/autodba/README.md

 ## Roadmap

-Some of the near-term items on our roadmap include the following:
+Our near-term roadmap includes the following:

 - Observability
     - [x] Database and system metrics